danigugu/CIMURA/README.md

 CSV-Format:

-cluster,id<br>
+__cluster,id__<br>
 cluster1,prot1<br>
 cluster1,prot2<br>
 cluster2,prot3<br>

 Make sure that the ids in the csv file match the dataset names in the h5 file.

+Output:
-Output:  -CIMURA output csv file
+- CIMURA output csv file

 ### Option 2: Compute cluster file using KMeans
+Input:
-Input:  -h5 of pLM embeddings
+- h5 of pLM embeddings

 CIMURA will compute clusters based on the high-dimensional h5 data and use this to run the Dimensionality Reduction.

+Output:
-Output:  -CIMURA output csv file
+- CIMURA output csv file